CSS-Windows/WindowsDiag/ALL/TSS/ReadMe.md

-    noPoolMon       - do not run PoolMon at start and stop noProcMon       - do not run ProcMon, used to override setting in preconfigured TS scenarios noPSR           - do not run PSR, used to override setting in preconfigured TS scenarios noRestart       - do not restart associated service noSound         - do not play attention sound noUpdate        - do not check online for latest TSS version on Github, no AutoUpdate
+    noPoolMon       - do not run PoolMon at start and stop noProcMon       - do not run ProcMon, used to override setting in preconfigured TS scenarios noPSR           - do not run PSR, used to override setting in preconfigured TS scenarios noRecording     - do not ask about consent for performing PSR or Video recording, and do not start these recordings noRestart       - do not restart associated service noSound         - do not play attention sound noUpdate        - do not check online for latest TSS version on Github, no AutoUpdate